Here I will break away from my own general rule. I am going to recommend a specific, safe experiment that most folk could use.

 - With defeats you will talk about: what can we do that is just a little bit different when a similar situation arises very soon.

 The small defeats are difficult to tolerate but there is no progress if I do not learn from the things that go wrong.
-For instance, this webpage will produce a defeat for some readers, somewhere.
+This webpage will produce a defeat for some readers, somewhere.

 The aim of Special Time is to: